 Our taught postgraduate courses offer specifically tailored LLM and MA degrees, drawing on our extensive experience of research and practice in human rights, commercial, business and trade law.

-Postgraduate modules are intensive and taught in small groups by our expert academic staff.
-You also complete a supervised dissertation project for submission at the end of the course, allowing you to pursue your own research interests.
+Our postgraduate law modules are taught in small groups by expert academic staff and are designed to support in-depth learning.
+You will also complete a supervised dissertation, submitted at the end of the course, enabling you to pursue an independent research project aligned with your academic or professional interests.

 Interested in joining Essex Law School?
-Explore our master's courses.
+Explore our master's courses in law.

 You’ve earned your place at Essex Law School, now it’s time to get ready to make your mark.
 Your Academic Coach is here to support you before you even arrive.
 They are here to advise you, help you build confidence, and make sure you’re ready to hit the ground running.